carbonblack/cb-isight-connector/README.md

 yum install python-cbisight-connector
 ```

-Once the software is installed via YUM, then copy the `/etc/cb/integrations/isight/isight.config.template` file to `/etc/cb/integrations/isight/isight.config` and put your API and secret key into `iSightRemoteImportPublicKey` and `iSightRemoteImportPrivateKey` respectively.
+Once the software is installed via YUM, then copy the `/etc/cb/integrations/isight/isight.config.template` file to `/etc/cb/integrations/isight/isight.config`.
+Edit this file and place your API and secret key into the `iSightRemoteImportPublicKey` and `iSightRemoteImportPrivateKey` options.

 Run the integration once to make sure the configuration worked:
 ```